The Bell Bandit

 by Jacqueline Davies (2012)

 Jessie goes into sleuthing overdrive and divines the help of a brilliant, quirky, new friend Maxwell, to try to solve the bell’s disappearance.
-For Evan, helping put Grandma’s house back together after the fire, and being responsible for Grandma’s whereabouts when his mom is out of the house dealing with insurance issues, evinces his growing maturity, even when situations go awry and even get white-knuckle challenging.
+For Evan, his task is helping put Grandma’s house back together after the fire.
+He takes on the responsibility for Grandma’s whereabouts when his mom is out of the house dealing with insurance issues, evinces his growing maturity, even when situations go awry and get white-knuckle challenging.

 Both Evan and Jessie are at their best here.
-They are really good kids and are inspirational in how they treat others, how they learn new skills, and how they deeply seek out each other’s strengths.
+They are really good kids and it is inspirational to see how they treat others, how they learn new skills, and how they deeply seek out each other’s strengths.
 Jacqueline Davies manages to truly develop each sibling’s depths in this installment.

-Bullying and potential animal abuse also themes in these pages, themes that occasionally crop up in the students’ lives..
-The Bell Bandit allows both these subjects to be brought up safely in classroom discussions.
-Valuing life, and valuing lives as they change throughout life, are Jessie and Evan’s speciality and make The Bell Bandit another Jackie Davies gem.
+Bullying and potential animal abuse also crop up in these pages, themes that occasionally arise the students’ lives.
+The Bell Bandit allows both of these themes to unfold where they can be discussed safely in the classroom and at home.
+Valuing life, and valuing lives as they change throughout life, are Jessie and Evan’s specialty and make The Bell Bandit another Jacqueline Davies gem.